jgdigitaljedi/video-game-db-supplemental-data/readme.md

 ### Misc (Special directory)

+- Atari 7800 PAL games that have issues when run on NTSC console
 - Atari Lynx games with tate mode
 - Famicom games with save batteries
 - games banned in various countries with the reason for the ban